“How can you know where you’re going

 The first time they experienced a real Chinese New Year celebration was truly priceless.
 Receiving Hong Bao (Red Packets with money), playing Black Jack with their uncles and cousins, and our boys winning hundreds of dollars in gambling money.
 It was incredible!

 The noise from 20+ cousins gathering around an overly generous “dealer-uncle” who keeps losing money makes these visits absolutely priceless.
-Endless rounds of soft drinks (even beer) with high-calorie snacks going late into the nights.
+Endless rounds of soft drinks (even beer) with high-calorie snacks going late into the night.

 I see these encounters as threads that weave our collective past into their present.
 And hopefully, their future as well.